lokesh12190/Autoencoder/README.md

 tensorflow==2.7.0

 "Objective:
 This project focuses on the application of Autoencoders in Deep Learning, particularly for learning compressed representations of data.
 Autoencoders consist of two main components: an Encoder and a Decoder.
 This project aims to provide a comprehensive understanding of Autoencoders and their architectural design.
 The primary objective is to develop a deep learning model using Autoencoders, specifically tailored for Anomaly Detection.
 Furthermore, the model will be deployed using Flask, a popular web framework.
-This project is part of a larger series dedicated to exploring various aspects of Deep Learning.
-For those interested in previous projects in this series, further information is available."
+This project is part of a larger series dedicated to exploring various aspects of Deep Learning."

 Aim :
 ● To understand the theory behind Autoencoders